 |CXR consistent with TB||Patients with risky conditions|

 |Immunosuppressed patients||Children < 4 years old|

-Unfortunately, TST can overlap be positive in those who have vaccinated with the Bacille Calmette-Guerin (BCG) vaccine against TB or those who have acquired other mycobacteria species.
+Unfortunately, TST can overlap and be positive in those who have been vaccinated with the Bacille Calmette-Guerin (BCG) vaccine against TB, or those who have acquired other mycobacteria species.
 Because of these limitations, new tests need to be developed for the diagnosis of TB.

 Interferon gamma release assays are usually positive in patients who have active tuberculosis.
 The T-Spot is one type of these tests that has become available since 2008 and is considered very sensitive and specific for TB.